mnaberez/vwradio/README.md

 ![Photo](https://user-images.githubusercontent.com/52712/38045152-b4fae3bc-3270-11e8-9463-c228bd5f6f46.jpg)

 This repository is all about reverse engineering older Volkswagen car radios, like the Premium 4 radio shown above.
-The radios studied here are well over ten years old, are the single-DIN size, and have a cassette player.
+The radios studied here are well over ten years old and are the single-DIN size.
 Despite their age, they are intelligent and support diagnostics over the OBD-II port (using VW's KWP1281 protocol on the K-line).
 You'll find protocol notes and partial disassemblies of radio firmware here, but no original binaries of firmware or EEPROMs.

 VW radios from this era require a four digit security code called the "SAFE code".
 The radios usually store the SAFE code in a serial EEPROM like a 93C46 or a 24C04.
 The SAFE code can be found by opening up the radio, desoldering the EEPROM, reading it, and then soldering the EEPROM back in.
 I wanted to know if there was an easier way.

 I disassembled the firmware for three radios: Premium 4 (Clarion), Premium 5 (Delco), and Gamma 5 (TechniSat).
-I found that each of them had a different way to read the SAFE code via the OBD-II port.
+I found that each of them had a backdoor to read the SAFE code via the OBD-II port.
 Reading the code via the OBD-II port means the radio does not have to be opened and does not even need to be removed from the car.
 Since this information is not published anywhere and I couldn't find any tool that could do it, I built my own tool.

 ## Projects